-The 2020 election has the potential to generate a wide range of emotions.
-Portland Public Schools has gathered resources to support students and families as we all prepare to deal with the results of the November 3 election.
+The November 3 election and its fallout have created unrest and unease throughout the country.
+Portland Public Schools has gathered resources to support students and families as we continue to deal with the results of the election through the inaugaration and beyond.

-During this week, we are preparing ourselves and our students to lead the thoughtful and critical civic engagement we hope to see.
 Now more than ever, we need the next generation of leaders to demonstrate the characteristics outlined in our vision, PPS reImagined.
 The heart of our vision is the Graduate Portrait.
 It is our promise to our students and families.
-At this moment, our students are called upon to navigate and adapt to our current complex challenges.
-Three elements of the graduate portrait which are especially applicable during the coming days are:
+At this moment, our students are called upon to navigate and adapt to complex challenges, and three elements of the graduate portrait are especially applicable:

 - Resilient and Adaptable Learners where students can embrace discomfort and navigate persistently through failure to success by adapting themselves to the environment or changing it.
 They make use of community and cultural assets to develop networks of allies to help them persevere through challenges and embrace continuous learning for professional growth and personal fulfillment.